 Gabriela lives and works in Lisbon and London, and studied at the Fine Arts University of Porto, Portugal.
 She uses photography, drawing, installation and sculpture to develop works that take gardens and their history as a starting point, intersecting with personal and subjective memories.

 She has taken part in artists residences including Kunstlerhaus Bethanien, Berlin; Cité Internationale des Arts, Paris; Centre National d' Art Contemporain, France; Museum of Modern Art of Bahia, Brazil; University of Oxford Botanic Garden in collaboration with The Ruskin School of Drawing and Fine Art, UK; Winter Workshop, the Wave Hill Public Garden and Cultural Center, New York; and Residency Unlimited, New York.

 Gabriela's installation is located just off the path to the left of Visitor Reception as you head down to Top Lake.
 It will remain in place at Sheffield Park and Garden until the end of the summer.
 She will also be exhibiting drawings produced during her residency at Sheffield Park and Garden at other locations as part of the festival programme.

 See more of diep~haven 2018

-You can see more of the diep~haven festival at Charleston House and Great Dixter, as well as Sheffield Park and Garden.
+You can see more of the diep~haven festival at Charleston House and Great Dixter later this summer.
 Across the Channel, various locations in Normandy will also be taking part.
 Further details of all artists residences, exhibitions and events can be found at www.diephaven.org/

 26 Jan 18